boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    capabilities, the NF vendor reference designs, as well as service provider or even legal requirements.

+## Scalability Implications {#sec-sca-impli}

-Specifically, the actual mapping is a design choice of service operators that may be a function of, e.g., the number of instantiated slices, requested services, or local engineering capabilities and guidelines.
+The actual mapping (see {{sec-mapping}}) is a design choice of service operators that may be a function of, e.g., the number of instantiated slices, requested services, or local engineering capabilities and guidelines.
 However, operators should carefully consider means to ease slice migration strategies.
 For example, a provider may initially adopt a 1-to-1 mapping if it has to instantiate just a few Network Slices and accommodate the need of only a few customers.
 That provider may decide to move to a N-to-1 mapping for aggregation/scalability purposes if sustained increased slice demand is observed.

-Putting in place adequate automation means to realize Network Slices (including the adjustment of slice services to Network Slices mapping) would ease slice migration operations.
+Putting in place adequate automation means to realize Network Slices (including the adjustment of Slice Services to Network Slices mapping) would ease slice migration operations.

 ##  First 5G Slice versus Subsequent Slices {#sec-firstslice}